faizeev47/learn-to-droid/README.md

-# Codelab 1.2
+# Hey!
-Part B: The layout editor
+The clean master branch of the repo!